Redondo Beach, California: Education

 The Redondo Beach Unified School District serves the city.
-Redondo Union High School is the zoned high school, with the adjoining campus of Patricia Dreizler Continuation High School located to the east of the Redondo Union High School main grounds serving as a continuation school.
-The Redondo Beach Learning Academy, a community day school houses 9th-12th graders, is located on the South Bay Adult School campus in Redondo Beach.
+Redondo Union High School is the zoned high school, with the adjoining campus of Patricia Dreizler Continuation High School (formerly Redondo Shores Continuation High School) located to the east of the Redondo Union High School main grounds serving as a continuation school.
+The Redondo Beach Learning Academy, a community day school, houses 9th-12th graders, is located on the South Bay Adult School campus in Redondo Beach.
 Dreizler continues to be recognized as a California Model Continuation High School.
-The Independent Study Program supports grades 9-12 and is housed on the Patricia Deizler campus.
-Additionally, Redondo Beach has two middle schools, Adams Middle School and Parras Middle School.
-Adams Middle School, located in North Redondo Beach, primarily serves 6th to 8th grade students in the North Redondo area, with Parras Middle School being the designated middle school of South Redondo Beach.
+The district's Independent Study Program supports grades 9-12 and is housed on the Patricia Dreizler campus.

+Additionally, Redondo Beach has two middle schools, Adams Middle School and Nick G. Parras Middle School (formerly Hillcrest Junior High School).
+Adams Middle School, located in North Redondo Beach, serves 6th to 8th grade students living in the north Redondo Beach, with Parras Middle School being the designated middle school of central and south Redondo Beach.
 The city also has eight established elementary schools: Alta Vista, Beryl Heights, Birney, Jefferson, Lincoln, Madison, Tulita and Washington.
 All twelve schools are evenly divided throughout the North and South areas of Redondo Beach, with five elementary schools and one middle school located in North/Central Redondo Beach; and three elementary schools, one middle school, and the singular designated high school placed in South Redondo Beach.
 The Redondo Beach Educational Foundation was founded in 1992 and revitalized in 2008.

-Residents of Redondo Beach were in South Bay Union High School District until 1993, when it dissolved.
+Residents of Redondo Beach were in South Bay Union High School District until 1993, when it was dissolved.

 Valor Christian Academy (formerly Coast Christian School) is in Redondo Beach.